michalvanek/vestidos/README.md

 The Vestidos project was conceived out of a necessity to present a catalog of dresses, offering sorting features and providing a means for the digitalization of client and rental data, along with the ability to generate statistics.

+## Status

+The project is currently in the development phase, with most of its features already implemented.
+However, it is important to note that some key components are still under construction.
+The project's future plans include the addition of a dashboard, and efforts are ongoing to further enhance its design and user interface.

 ## Features

 The main features for clients are: